-- Lake Sawyer recreation information from King County's Small Lakes Recreation Guide (1.05 Mb Acrobat file)
+- Lake Sawyer recreation information from King County's Small Lakes Recreation Guide (1.05 Mb)

-- City of Black Diamond Parks (external) - provides information about Lake Sawyer Park and boat launch
+- City of Black Diamond Parks - provides maps to locate Lake Sawyer Regional Park, trailhead and boat launch.

-- Lake Sawyer boat launch access/ shoreline habitat improvement project (902 Kb Acrobat file)
+- Lake Sawyer boat launch access/ shoreline habitat improvement project (902 Kb)

 - Lake Sawyer fishing (external, WDFW)